Pratikshinde55/terraform-AWS-module-alias/README.md

 ## Alias :
  Terraform Alias is use for creating multi-region providers.

+## Why Use Aliases?:
+Aliases allow us to specify which provider configuration to use when creating resources in different regions or with different credentials.
+For example, if i want to create an EC2 instance in Mumbai and another one in North Virginia, I would use the aliases mumbai-PS and Nverginia-PS to differentiate them.

+## Multiple Providers:
+ By using aliases, We can have multiple provider blocks in the same configuration for different AWS regions (or different AWS accounts).
+ In my case, I've defined two providers for two different regions: ap-south-1 (Mumbai) and us-east-1 (North Virginia

+- Set-up overview:

 I create Module folder for AWS EC2 instance(aws_instance), AWS amazon machine image retrieve data source(aws_ami), AWS VPC resource(aws-vpc) with Subnet with dynamic subnet availability zone from alias/provider, AWS Security group resource(aws_security_group) which is connected to my custom VPC.